lebailly/IntroToDataScience/assignment1/README.md

 # Description

 These programs collect current information from twitter and preform different types of basic analysis (such as listing the top hash tags and determining a numeric rating of the tweet sentiment).
-This project started as part of a Coursera course on [Data Science][1], however I have expanded upon it in several ways.
+This project started as part of a [Coursera course][0] on [Data Science][1], however I have expanded upon it in several ways.
 The original assignment description is available [here][2].

 # `twitterstream.py`